25 Useful Things to Know Before Visiting Singapore

 Since 2017, even private property owners are prohibited from renting out their properties for less than three months.
 They can only do so with permission from the government.

 For tourists visiting Singapore, the implication of these laws are many.
 You are unlikely to be arrested for staying in a non-AirBnb permitted residence, but you certainly run the risk of your bags and yourself thrown out into the streets overnight.
-If you are budget-conscious, my advice is to consider hostels in areas like Chinatown and Little India, many of which are hippy and decently operated.
-Alternatively, there are several budget hotel chains operating in Singapore.
+If you are visiting Singapore on a budget, my advice is to consider hostels in areas like Chinatown and Little India, many of which are hippy, atmospheric, and decently operated.
+Alternatively, there are also several budget hotel chains operating in the country.
 Hotel 81 and Fragrance Hotels are the most famous names in this niche.

 Singapore prides itself on being one of the safest cities in the world.
-That said, it naturally doesn’t mean the country is crimeless.
+That said, it naturally doesn’t mean the country is crime free.
 For travelers, the most common threats are scams and drunken brawls.

 In the case of the latter, many recent cases curiously involve the drunk assaulting taxi drivers.
 If you happen to encounter such incidents when visiting Singapore, please do call the police at 999.
 If you are unfortunate enough to be within an establishment when someone gets rowdy, do not panic, just leave as quickly as possible.
 Be assured that the staff would have called for help before you are even through the door.
 Finally, snapping pictures and videos of such fracases is akin to inviting the violence to attend to you.
 Your priority should be to get away quickly.

-8. Free WiFi Is Plentiful.
-But It Could Be a Hassle.
+8. Free Wifi Is Plentiful, but Could Be a Hassle.